Minnesota LLC Start up - Complete Guide

 Manager-Managed LLC:

-In Minnesota, if you do not specify your management structure in your Articles of Organization, your LLC will automatically be considered member-managed.
+In Minnesota, unless you state your management structure on your Articles of Organization, your LLC shall be deemed to be member-managed.

 Information Required: